 Test Description Score

 SAT Math 570

 (Taken after 2016) Evidence-Based Reading & Writing 560

-CAT Math 550
+C AT Math 550

-SAT (Taken before 2016) Evidence-Based Reading & Critical Reading 500
+SAT Evidence-Based Reading & Critical Reading 500

-(Takell before 2010) (or verbal)
+(Taken before 2016) (or verbal)

 ACT Math 23

 ACT English 22

 Calculus AB, Calculus BC or Statistics 3

-AP

-Ar English Language & Composition OR 3
+AP English Language & Composition OR 3

 English Literature & Composition

-Undergraduate students submit official scores to Undergraduate Admissions as part of the application process - they let their SOE advisor know if their scores might count.
-An advisor will determine if the Basic Skills requirement has been met.
-Otherwise, the student will need to pass the CBEST prior to being accepted to the School of Education.
+Undergraduate students submit official scores to Undergraduate Admissions as part of the application process.
+You must let your SOE advisor know if your scores might count.
+An advisor will determine if the Basic Skills requirement has been met by looking at grades earned in specific college courses.
+Otherwise, the student will need to pass all or part of the CBEST prior to being accepted to the School of Education.